Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

 Much better – https://tsplay.dev/WPRQEN 🏝

-The only thing remained is to fix uppercase oneword.
-We can do it when we add `SplitByCapital` to `Words`:
+Fixing uppercase oneword is not a big deal.
+We can just add one conditional type `IsUppercase` and if it is `true`, then return the string as is.
+Together with `SplitByCapital` it will look like:

 ```typescript title="Add support for camel and upper cases"
 type Words<S> = {